CurtiePi/personality_test/README.md

 ./assets/test_users.json - A list of users created primarily for testing purposes

-There are 2 migration scripts in the root directory: migrate_questions.js - migrates the categories and questions to the database migrate_users.js - migrates the users into the database
+**Run the migration scripts** - there are 2 migration scripts in the root directory: migrate_questions.js - migrates the categories and questions to the database migrate_users.js - migrates the users into the database

 Both files will change which database to user based on the value of NODE_ENV

-Once you have your NODE_ENV set you can start the server by doing the following:
+Once you have your NODE_ENV set and data migrated  you can start the server by doing the following:

-cd personality_test
+1. cd personality_test

-node app.js
+2. node app.js

-open your browser to localhost:3000
+3. open your browser to **http://localhost:3000**

 ### What to Expect
 1. Select which person you would like to answer the questions as